TBye101/MagicalLife/EarthMagicCharacters/Classes/Monk/Monk/Monk Class Info.md

 More than half of monks that attempt this trial die in the process.
 However, they die knowing that their faith was absolute in their deity.

 Sleep Resistance:
+Monks are forced to sleep repetitively until they can resist the call of unnatural sleep.
++20% resistance to sleep.

 #### 8th Level: Faithful Brother